Transforms developer tools and culture.

-As Woolworths looked at new development technologies, it also needed to focus on how to “best prepare an ephemeral desktop or an ephemeral coding environment that [can] incorporate these new technologies and accelerate their adoption as well,” Rogers said.
+As Woolworths looked at new development technologies, it also had to focus on “best preparing a short-lived desktop or coding environment that integrates these new technologies and also accelerates their adoption,” said Rogers.

 On the open source front, Woolworths indicated its corporate support for tools like GitHub made it easier to attract talent.

 “It definitely helps to accelerate the onboarding process, having tools and a culture that individuals are familiar with,” he said.